OS-Simulator-Mystery-Game/senior-design-wiki/docs/websites/websites-and-stylesheets.md

 ### Page Markdown Guide

+> Quick note: Make sure to go to your settings and add the file extensions!
+Go to Godot>Editor settings>Docks>FileSystem and add `.ntml` (to be changed) and `.sds` to the TextFile line.
+Don't include the dots, and make sure to separate the extensions by commas!

 #### Tags/elements
 The following tags are mandatory in any markup file, and are important in properly structuring the page:
 - `<ntml>` (to be updated): Denotes the start of a new page file.
 Doesn't accept styling in its opening tag.